One Day in Athens

-Check-in at Hotel Grande Bretagne, a Luxury Collection Hotel, in the heart of the city.
-The hotel of choice for politicians, Royals and modern icons, it’s the perfect place to start your Athens adventure.
+Since it opened its doors, Hotel Grande Bretagne, a Luxury Collection Hotel, has been the hotel of choice for politicians, Royals and celebrities.
+Check-in here and begin your Athens adventure.

 Morning: explore a UNESCO World Heritage site and picturesque Plaka

 Top tip: the best spot to photograph the iconic Parthenon and panoramic views of Athens is beneath the Greek flag.
 This huge flag, visible across the city, is also part of Athens’ modern history.
-In 1941, as an act of defiance, two boys removed the Swastika flag during German occupation, leaving the flagpole empty and helping to inspire the resistance movement.
+In 1941, as an act of defiance, two boys removed the Swastika flag during German occupation, and the empty flagpole helped inspire Athens’ resistance movement.

 Afternoon tea at the Hotel Grande Bretagne

-Replace the buzz of the city with the mellow tones from the live piano at the Winter Garden at Hotel Grande Bretagne.
+Swap the hum of the city for mellow tones from the live piano at the Winter Garden at Hotel Grande Bretagne.
 Sit down to an elegant afternoon tea and choose from carefully selected teas, sumptuous sandwiches and delicious cakes.
 Famous for its impeccable service, afternoon tea at the Winter Garden is an institution in Athens.

 Watch the Changing of the Guard, explore the National Gardens and step back in time at Athens’ ancient ruins

 The Changing of the Evzones Guard is an unmissable experience.
-The unforgettable ceremony takes place hourly in front of the Tomb of the Unknown Soldier, just outside Hotel Grand Bretagne.
-Everything about these highly-trained, disciplined soldiers is testament to those who gave their lives for Greek independence – even down to the 400 pleats in their uniform skirts: a reminder of the 400 years of Ottoman occupation.
+This unforgettable ceremony takes place hourly in front of the Tomb of the Unknown Soldier, just outside Hotel Grand Bretagne.
+Everything about these highly-trained, disciplined soldiers is in honour of those who gave their lives for Greek independence – even down to the 400 pleats in their uniform skirts: a reminder of the 400 years of Ottoman occupation.

 Top tip: if your schedule allows, come back for the Changing of the Guards on a Sunday at 11am to see the ceremony with its accompanying military band.

 The National Gardens are a welcome escape from the afternoon heat and buzz of the city.
-A former Royal retreat, this oasis in the heart of the city is open for everyone to enjoy.
-Walk through shaded pathways beside tranquil lakes and beautiful flower gardens.
+A former Royal retreat, this oasis is open to everyone; walk through its shaded pathways and enjoy the tranquil lakes and beautiful flower gardens.